Denise Polk, Ph.D.

 ProfessorE-mail: Denise Polk, Ph.D.

 Office: Wayne Hall 234

 Office Hours: Tuesday 11:15-12:15, Wednesday: 9:15-12:15 via zoom or email, Thursday: 11:15-12:15 or by appt

 Personal zoom room: https://wcupa.zoom.us/j/7230561895?pwd=RUhQZjJzeTUxWktVQkhrRU1UNDJXdz09

-Denise M. Polk, Ph.D. holds the rank of Full Professor in the Department of Communication Studies, and she is serving as chair of the department.
-Dr. Polk's teaching and research areas focus mainly in the areas of interpersonal communication, work-family integration, conflict resolution, and health communication.
-She has focused mostly on marital, dating, and family relationships and has been able to integrate the area of health into her research with studies surrounding Alzheimer's disease.
+Denise M. Polk, Ph.D. is a Professor in the Department of Communication and Media.
+Dr. Polk's teaching and research areas focus mainly on interpersonal communication, work-family integration, conflict resolution, and health communication where she mostly focuses on marital, dating, and family relationships.

 Dr. Polk is a member of the National Communication Association.
 Before coming to West Chester University, Dr. Polk taught at Bridgewater College in Bridgewater, VA.
 She holds a B.A. from Baldwin-Wallace College, an M.A. from Miami University, and a Ph.D. from Kent State University.
 Dr. Polk joined the faculty of West Chester University in 2005.